 This program uses an interdisciplinary social justice perspective to critique global and local configurations of power.
 We emphasize social justice and transformation while focusing on U.S. ethno-racial populations through an intersectional, transnational, and urban framework.
 Students apply critical theories to complex social and cultural issues.
 The program consists of a combination of core courses and electives and a final project or internship.
 Launched in the Fall of 2015, CES is the first of its kind in the nation.
 Admission is accepted on a rolling basis.

 The MA in Critical Ethnic Studies may also be expanded to include select graduate certificate programs covering particular areas of interest.
 Students participating in a combined MA/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
 A separate application process for the certificate is required.
-Students who are interested in any of the following combination programs should contact the Graduate Student Services Office for additional information.
+Students who are interested in any of the following combination programs should contact the unit offering the certificate for additional information.